sterliakov/thor-devkit.rs/README.md

 ### License

-This project is proudly licensed under the GNU General Public License v3 ([LICENSE](LICENSE)).
+This project is proudly licensed under the Lesser GNU General Public License v3 ([LICENSE](https://github.com/sterliakov/thor-devkit.rs/blob/master/LICENSE)).

-`thor-devkit` can be distributed according to the GNU General Public License v3.
+`thor-devkit` can be distributed according to the Lesser GNU General Public License v3.
 Contributions will be accepted under the same license.

 <!-- cargo-rdme end -->